2023 Solar Incentives Guide for Clay, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
-You might be eligible for various kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Ohio and others from the federal government.
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Incentives could include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are offered by the Ohio government or your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Be sure to talk to your Clay utility company about signing a net metering contract.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+- Net Metering: Make sure you speak to your Clay utility company about signing a net metering agreement.
+This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+The ITC offers a tax credit for a set percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-Your local Clay solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Clay solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.